ShinobuAmasaki/forgex/README.md

 Forgex—Fortran Regular Expression—is a regular expression engine written entirely in Fortran.

 Forgex is managed by [Fortran Package Manager (FPM)](https://fpm.fortran-lang.org/index.html), providing basic processing of regular expression, and as a freely available under the MIT license.
-The engine's core algorithm uses a Deterministic Finite Automaton (DFA) approach.
+The engine's core algorithm uses a deterministic finite automaton (DFA) approach.
 This choice was focused on runtime performance.

 ## Features